jezzsantos/queryany/samples/ri/README.md

 **In practice:**

- * Value Types are often instantiated with their value in their constructor, where those values will be validated.
+ * Value Objects are often instantiated with their value in their constructor, where those values will be validated.
- * Value Types will never allow their "value" to be changed, so must not have any public properties or methods to change their internal state.
+ * Value Objects will never allow their "value" to be changed, so must not have any public properties or methods to change their internal state.
- * Value Types will derive from `ValueType<T>` and they will implement the inherited methods that provide equality and persistence support.
+ * Value Objects will derive from `ValueObject<T>` and they will implement the inherited methods that provide equality and persistence support.
- * Commands that change the state of a ValueType must return a new instance of the Value Type, since they are immutable.
+ * Commands that change the state of a ValueObject must return a new instance of the ValueObject, since they are immutable.
- * You should not expect a caller to know how to change the state of an ValueType.
+ * You should not expect a caller to know how to change the state of an ValueObject.
 You should provide a method that validates the value, and any constraints, that would mutate it.
 So, no public setters.
-* Value Types support persistence of their internal state through the `IPersisableValueType` interface, which is used by persistence layers.
-A Value Type never persists itself.
+* Value Objects support persistence of their internal state through the `IPersistableValueObject interface, which is used by persistence layers.
+A ValueObject never persists itself.
 Only Application Layers do that.
-* Value Types derive from `ValueTypeBase<T>`, and must have a public, parameter-less constructor used for instantiation by persistence layers
+* Value Objects derive from `ValueObjectBase<T>`, and must have a public, parameter-less constructor used for instantiation by persistence layers

 ## Entities

-Entities are not that common in a domain.
+>  Note: Entities are not that common in a domain, most domain concepts are represented as Value Objects.

 They have the property that two instances of the _same type_ of entity are equal if their `Id` is equal.
 (Irrespective of whether their internal values are equal or not).

-Like ValueTypes, they contain data and behavior.
+Like ValueObjects, they contain data and behavior.

-Like ValueTypes, they must not exist in the domain in an invalid state.
+Like ValueObjects, they must not exist in the domain in an invalid state.

-Unlike ValueTypes, they have a unique identifier (unique for that type across the whole domain).
+Unlike ValueObjects, they have a unique identifier (unique for that type across the whole domain).

-Unlike ValueTypes, they are _mutable_.
+Unlike ValueObjects, they are _mutable_.
 That means, once they have been created, they can be changed.

 In practice:
  * Entities are often instantiated with any values in their constructor, where those values will be validated.